Guaidó meets with allies pointing to Venezuela terror links

 BOGOTA, Colombia (AP) — Venezuelan opposition leader Juan Guaidó joined leaders from the United States and Latin America in condemning President Nicolás Maduro as a promoter of terrorism as he tried Monday to buoy international support for his flagging movement.

-The man recognized by the U.S. and nearly 60 other nations as Venezuela’s rightful leader got a red-carpet welcome to Colombia and stood prominently beside world heavyweights including U.S. Secretary of State Mike Pompeo who gathered for an international conference to discuss regional cooperation against terrorism.
+The man recognized by the U.S. and nearly 60 other nations as Venezuela’s rightful leader got a red-carpet welcome to Colombia and stood prominently beside world heavyweights, including U.S. Secretary of State Mike Pompeo, who gathered for an international conference to discuss regional cooperation against terrorism.

 “We are honored by your presence,” President Iván Duque told Guaidó during opening remarks.
 “You will always have a friend in Colombia.”